Man denies sexually assaulting underage girl

-A MAN is to go on trial later this year after he pleaded not guilty to sexual offence allegations against a girl.
+A MAN will go on trial next year after he pleaded not guilty to sexual assault allegations.

-Rhys Perkins, 29, of Richmond Road, Newport denied three counts of sexual assault, three charges of assault by penetration and one of sexual activity in the presence of a child.
+David Woods, 73, of Commercial Road, Newport denied three counts of sexually assaulting a girl under the age of 13 between 2012 and 2015.

-The defendant is due to go on trial on September 18 with the case expected to last three to four days.
+The defendant is due to stand trial on January 27, 2024 with the case expected to last four days.

 Comments: Our rules